When we got home from Christof’s party, William and I got a little distracted.

 They got Justin fed, changed and into bed.

-While William made sure that Irene got the bedtime attention she needed.
+While William made sure that Imogen got the bedtime attention she needed.

 And I stood in the rain, rifling through somebody’s mail.
 Sometimes I really question my choice of careers.